tutorials-website/send-email-using-nodejs/README.md

 # send-email-using-nodejs
+In this Repo contains
+mail sending through Nodemailer in Node Js
-How to send email in Nodejs using Nodemailer and SMTP
+Complete Details of How to send email in Nodejs using Nodemailer and SMTP Check out Video version at Youtube!!